taylorconor/Attempy/README.md

 ##Installation instructions
 1. Execute the makefile by running `sudo make` in the project's root directory.
 2. Start Attempy by running: `python runserver.py`.
-3. The web application can then be accessed at `lvh.me:5000`.
+3. The web application can then be accessed at `localhost:5000`.

-Note: If the application is not accessed on the domain lvh.me on port 5000, social authentication will not function

 ##Feature List